AlexDiata/ITBA_3205_Eart-Benders/README.md

  The inadequacy of a risk-reduction framework across the Philippine archipelago's cities and municipalities is the project's main focus.
 This was a crucial component that could have long-term impacts for all Filipinos.
 To resolve this, the researchers will use an exploratory analysis approach on the data sets chosen for this study.
 After the data has been analyzed, the exploratory analysis will help the researchers identify connections and develop ideas and solutions to the Philippines' lack of landslide risk reduction frameworks.

 ### Expected output
-1. For the people in the areas should be aware to landslide especially on those areas that are prone to landslide.
+1. To remind the people to follow the policies on how to mitigate the factors of landslide in a landslide area.
-2. To remind the people to follow the policies on how to decrease the effects of landslide and avoid mining or any activities in the area that can cause landslide.
+2. To devise a framework that mitigate landslide risk factors.
-3. In the area that are prone to landslide to be aware of landslide and learn about the emergency response and evacuation plans in your area.
+3. Encourage overall landslide awareness.

 ### References
 * https://www.usgs.gov/faqs/what-landslide-and-what-causes-one - landslide